Bisimulations Meet PCTL Equivalences for Probabilistic Automata: Weak bisimulations

-As in the strong cases we summarize the relation of the equivalences in the weak scenario in Fig.~\ref{fig:summary of relation weak} where all the denotations have the same meaning as Fig.~\ref{fig:summary of relation}.
+As in the strong case, we summarize the equivalence relations in the weak scenario in Fig.~\ref{fig:summary of relation weak}, where all the denotations have the same meanings as Fig.~\ref{fig:summary of relation}.
 Compared to Fig.~\ref{fig:summary of relation}, Fig.~\ref{fig:summary of relation weak} is much simpler because the step-indexed bisimulations are absent.
-As in strong cases, here we do not consider the standard definition of branching bisimulation which is a strict subset of $\bBSP$ and can be defined by replacing $\bTRANP{}{}$ with $\bTRAN{}{}$ in Definition~\ref{def:branching bisimulation}.
-Again not surprisingly all the relations shown in Fig.~\ref{fig:summary of relation weak} coincide with the weak bisimulation defined in \cite{BaierKHW05} in DTMC setting.
+As in the strong case, we do not consider the standard definition of weak bisimulation~\cite{SegalaL95} which is a strict subset of $\bBSP$ and can be defined by replacing $\bTRANP{}{}$ with $\bTRAN{}{}$ in Definition~\ref{def:branching bisimulation}.
+Again, not surprisingly, all the relations shown in Fig.~\ref{fig:summary of relation weak} coincide with the weak bisimulation defined in~\cite{BaierKHW05} over the {\sf DTMC}s setting.